sumpfork/dominiontabs/README.md

 <!--TODO update this doc to pull pre-built images from GitHub once those are set up-->

-Which will, by default, dump the output of the help text of the CLI tool.
-But we're going to want to add in some extra args 99% of the time.

 1. Bind mount to an output directory (`-v`) and tell the script to output there so that we get a PDF in the local filesystem when things are done (`--outfile ./output/foo.pdf`).
 1. Add the `--rm` argo to tell docker not to save a container each time it runs.
 1. Point to the fonts built in to the image with `--font-dir /fonts`